The extremal point process for branching random walk with stretched exponential displacements: Decoupling

 \section{Decoupling}

-Our considerations up to this point show that the particles from $\mathcal{A}_n\cup \mathcal{B}_n\cup \mathcal{C}_n$ do not affect the asymptotic behaviour of $\scale_{a_n^{-1}}\shift_{-b_n}\Lambda_n$ provided that the latter has a non-trivial limit.
-Until now we investigated only the contribution of big jumps which as it soon turns out is not enough for our needs.
+Until now we investigated only the contribution of big jumps which as it will soon turn out is not enough for our needs.
 Now we will be also investigating the contribution coming from typical particles.
-This is when the precise large deviations beyond the so called one big jump domain come into play. \\
+This is when the precise large deviations beyond the so called one big jump domain come into play.
+In this Section we will state the large deviation result in Theorem~\ref{thm:5:LD} and then use it to show that the extremal positions of particles from $\mathcal{D}_n$ decouple in Lemma~\ref{lem:4:Dn}.

 For functions $f_n, g_n \colon \R \to \R$ we will say that $f_{n-j_n}(z_n) \sim g_{n-j_n}(z_n)$ uniformly with respect to $j_n \in J_n\subseteq \R$ and $z_n \in H_n\subseteq \R$ if

 Equivalently, $f_{n-j_n}(z_n) \sim g_{n-j_n}(z_n)$ for any choice of $x_n \in H_n$ and $j_n \in J_n$.
 Put